 Dr. Tri Anh Dinh, the third son, is a gynecologic oncologist at the Mayo Clinic in Jacksonville, Florida.
 Tri has assumed the responsibility of organizing Project TVD every year and has returned to Da Nang annually since 1999.
 In addition to coordinating the logistics for the physician teams, Tri has also coordinated elective rotations for medical students to learn in Da Nang.
 He has also conducted research along with local Vietnamese colleagues.
 Their research centers on knowledge and acceptability of the HPV vaccine as well as understanding how patients make medical decisions within the context of local culture and customs.

-Dr. Tho “Bella” Dinh-Zarr, the youngest daughter, is a nationally known authority in transportation safety.
+Dr. Tho “Bella” Dinh-Zarr, the youngest and only daughter, is an internationally known authority in transportation safety.
 She was the 42nd Member of the National Transportation Safety Board, and served as Vice Chairman and Acting Chairman.
-Bella has visited Vietnam (and many other countries) to evaluate and give recommendations to decrease traffic accident deaths and injuries.
+Bella has visited Vietnam (and many other countries) to evaluate and give recommendations to decrease traffic deaths and injuries.